rgambord/c99-doc/doc/sections/12/index.rst

 .. _9899_Ep1:

+.. container:: snum

+   :ref:`1 <9899_Ep1>`

-:ref:`1 <9899_Ep1>` The contents of the header :ref:`\<limits.h> <9899_7.10>` are given below, in alphabetical order.
+The contents of the header :ref:`\<limits.h> <9899_7.10>` are given below, in alphabetical order.
 The minimum magnitudes shown shall be replaced by implementation-defined magnitudes with the same sign.
-The values shall all be constant expressions suitable for use in #if preprocessing directives.
+The values shall all be constant expressions suitable for use in `#if` preprocessing directives.
 The components are described further in :ref:`5.2.4.2.1 <9899_5.2.4.2.1>`.

 ::